-Through our new paternity/partner leave policy, where fathers or partners are given the same amount of paid parental leave as mothers, Ascentic wants to lead the change towards a more equal and healthy IT industry in Sri Lanka.
+Through our new paternity/partner leave policy, where fathers or partners are given the same amount of paid parental leave as mothers, Ascentic wants to lead the change toward a more equal and healthy IT industry in Sri Lanka.

-– For us, enabling our crew to combine a successful career with a healthy family life is a main priority.
+For us, enabling our crew to combine a successful career with healthy family life is a main priority.
 We believe in taking care of those who take care of their families.

-As a part of this ambition, Ascentic is now launching a new policy with increased paid parental leave for fathers and partners, something which is unique in Sri Lanka.
+As a part of this ambition, Ascentic is now launching a new policy with increased paid parental leave for fathers and partners, unique in Sri Lanka.
 Sweden, the country of founders Anna and Patrik, is known for having the most generous parental leave policies in the world - a total of 18 months of paid leave for the parents to take - something made possible by the state paying the salary/allowance of the employee during that time.

-- We hope that our new parental leave policy will have several positive effects, Anna Kalm says.
-It reduces the risk of mothers taking a greater share of the responsibility for home and children, and allows for the fathers or partners to spend more time with their newborn.
+We hope that our new parental leave policy will have several positive effects, Anna Kalm says.
+It reduces the risk of mothers taking a greater share of the responsibility for home and children and allows for the fathers or partners to spend more time with their newborns.
 But we also hope that it contributes to an increased debate on what is required from companies to obtain a more equal labor market in IT.
 To see structural change, we have to be willing to put in the needed investment.
-This is our investment in changing the work lives of working parents to the better.
+This is our investment in changing the work lives of working parents for the better.